 Every August Bank Holiday there’s a week long festival that’s free entry with all sorts of Robin Hood themed activities going on.
 I’ve not been myself but many of my friends have and return year on year for loads of medieval fun!
 Check out the event page here.

 Taking place in December, this event lights up the ancient trees in Sherwood Forest – it’s normally by ticket only so keep an eye on their website for when they are released as this is a really special event.
-The next one will be in 2019.

 Practical info on visiting Sherwood Forest